FREE GROCERY GUIDE

 If you have access to both fresh and dried turmeric, you can experiment and decide which type of turmeric is best for which application.
 If you can find fresh turmeric, it’s worth a try.
 Otherwise, sticking with dried turmeric is just fine.

-Mild & Creamy Butterless 'Butter' Chicken
+This Mild & Creamy Butterless 'Butter' Chicken is a scrumptious way to enjoy turmeric!

 Thyroid-healthy Recipes Featuring Turmeric: